Arctican4Real/CDN_Appolo/README.md

 *While an account system is not currently required, it may be implemented if we have time.*

+### IMPORTANT NOTE
+The TrackSearchDownload script will not work unless you have a valid [Deezer API](https://developers.deezer.com/)!
+Please register for one, and create a ".env" file, with you own keys as variables.
+You may use ".env_sample" as a template (rename to .env afterwards)

+### Currently Working On
+- Button to access music folder
+- Autoplay and Loop buttons

-### To Do
+### Planned Features
 - Change to a more reliable music search API
-- Create music player ✓
-- Implement basic Tkinter UI ✓
 - Create database and store more information about the Tracks
+- Implement Playlists
+- Implement Shuffle Play
 - Add option to search both tracks or album
-- Implement simple way to download all dependencies
 - Connect music GUI to Download feature
-- Complete music player functions
 - Add secret features
-- Further stylize GUI

-### Currently Working On
-- Slider, Autoplay, Themes, Loops, Scroll Bar
+- Autoplay, Themes, Loops
-- Database for songs
-- Download app GUI

 ### Contributors
 - Adeeb
 - Shubham
 - Nazia

+### Disclaimer
+By accessing and using the Melodia Music Player ("the App"), you agree to the following terms:

+- Educational/Learning Purposes Only: Melodia is intended for educational and learning purposes, including the developers' own learning experiences.
+Users are encouraged to explore and develop their programming skills within the context of this project.

+- Legal Use Only: The App is designed for legal purposes only.
+Users must abide by applicable laws and regulations in their jurisdiction when using the App.
+Any illegal use is strictly prohibited.

+- No Responsibility for Legal Issues: The developers of Melodia are not responsible for any legal issues arising from the use of the App.
+Users are solely responsible for ensuring their compliance with local laws and regulations.

+- Media Ownership: All media content played through Melodia belongs to their original creators.
+The developers of Melodia do not claim any rights over the media and assume no responsibility for the legality or appropriateness of the content.

+By using Melodia, you acknowledge and accept these terms.
+The developers reserve the right to modify the terms of use at any time.
+Users are advised to review this disclaimer periodically for any updates.